microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-skills-pointofinterest.md

 ## Supported Sources

+> **Mandatory**: [Azure Maps](https://azure.microsoft.com/en-us/services/azure-maps/) is supported for finding Points of Interest and getting route directions to a selected location.
-> [Azure Maps](https://azure.microsoft.com/en-gb/services/azure-maps/) is supported at this time.
-A provider model is planned for a coming release to enable plugin of your own data source.
+> As this is the only supported provider to get directions, this provider is required.

+> [Foursquare](https://developer.foursquare.com/docs/api) is supported for finding Points of Interest and related details (rating, business hours, price level, etc.).

 ## Auth Connection Settings